Dorian25/image-to-pdf/README.md

 ![step 2.1](./demo_img/step2_1.jpg?raw=true)

-In the application, you choose the path of the folder and the name of the pdf file that will contain your images :
+In the application, you choose the path of the folder and the name of the pdf file that will contain the images mentioned above :

 ![step 2.2](./demo_img/step2_2.jpg?raw=true)